JoseRoca/WinFBX/docs/String Management/CRegExp Class.md

 ' Make replacement
 DIM cbsRes AS CBSTR = pRegExp.Replace(cbsText, "$3$2$1")
 print cbsRes
+' Outpput: "quick The brown fox jumped over the lazy dog."
 ```

 Suppose that you have a telephone directory, and all the phone numbers are formatted like this: